 - Ideal for simple yet professional-looking designs

-If you loved how this sounds and want to try this creation tool right away, be our guest, and head over to Adobe Spark right now.
+If you loved how this sounds and want to try this creation tool right away, be our guest, and head over to Adobe Creative Cloud Express (Adobe Spark) right now.

-For an in-depth look into Adobe Spark and its capabilities, keep reading!
+For an in-depth look into Adobe Creative Cloud Express (Adobe Spark) and its capabilities, keep reading!

-If you want to go straight down to business, here are the main pros and cons to know about using Adobe Spark:
+If you want to go straight down to business, here are the main pros and cons to know about using Adobe Creative Cloud Express (Adobe Spark):

 - It’s both web-based and mobile